lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The :meth:`main` function is called from within the :meth:`sys.exit` method.
 This provides the operating system with a non-zero exit code if the script throws and error.

+allows the build system to exit when a build action has failed and a target has not been produced corrrectly

 ****************
 Building targets